 Nitro does its best to give you 80 percent of what you need for local development.
 However, some Craft projects have to interact with non-common tools such as MongoDB, Elasticsearch, and etc. Installing and managing these tools can be cumbersome and error-prone process, but Nitro supports

 # Adding a Custom Container

 Imagine we’re working on a project that needs to interact with data stored in Elasticsearch.
 We can use the container new command to add the container, ports, and volumes to our Nitro configuration file.
 The container new command provides prompts to walk you through setup.

 $ nitro container new What image are you trying to add? elasticsearch Which image should we use?
 1. elasticsearch 2. bitnami/elasticsearch 3. bitnami/elasticsearch-exporter 4. elastichq/elasticsearch-hq 5. justwatch/elasticsearch_exporter 6. taskrabbit/elasticsearch-dump 7. lmenezes/elasticsearch-kopf 8. blacktop/elasticsearch 9. barnybug/elasticsearch 10. elastic/elasticsearch Enter your selection: 1 What tag should we use [latest]?
-7.10.1 … downloading docker.io/library/elasticsearch:7.10.1 ✓ Expose port `9200` on the host machine [Y/n]? y Expose port `9300` on the host machine [Y/n]? y Should we proxy one of the ports to expose a web based UI [Y/n]?
+7.10.1 … downloading docker.io/library/elasticsearch:7.10.1 ✓ Expose port `9200` on host [Y/n]?
+Expose port `9300` on host [Y/n]?
+Should we proxy one of the ports to expose a web based UI [Y/n]?
 Which port should we use for the UI?
 1. 9200 2.
 9300 Enter your selection: 1 What is the name of the container [elasticsearch]?
-Create a file to store environment variables [Y/n]?
-Created environment variables file at "/Users/oli/.nitro/.elasticsearch"...
+Create a file to add environment variables [Y/n]?
+Created environment variables file at "/Users/oli/.nitro/.elasticsearch".
 New container "elasticsearch.containers.nitro" added!
 Apply changes now [Y/n]? n nitro container new performs the following steps: